sophiakun/Kunisaki-Data-Science-Portfolio/MLStreamlitApp/README.md

 Describe the goal of your project and summarize what the user can do with your app.

+This interactive Streamlit application allows users to explore supervised machine learning models with built-in or custom datasets.
+Users can:

+- Upload their own CSV data or use provided Titanic/Iris datasets

+- Select features and target variables

+- hoose between Logistic Regression, Decision Trees, or K-Nearest Neighbors models

+- View performance metrics and visualizations

 ## Instructions:

 Include step-by-step instructions on how to run the app locally and a link to the deployed version.
 List all necessary libraries and versions.